-- Shape into 4 patties, and refrigerate for at least 15 minutes or up to overnight (but make sure to cover them).
+- Shape into 4 patties, and refrigerate for at least 15 minutes or up to overnight (make sure to cover them).

 - When ready to cook, heat oil in a large skillet over medium-high heat.
 Add in patties, making sure they don't touch.
 Cook for about 5-7 minutes per side, until crispy on the outside.

-- Sprinkle with fresh chopped cilantro, if desired.
-Serve with salsa, and enjoy!
+- Sprinkle with fresh chopped cilantro, and serve with salsa, if desired.
+Enjoy!

 This post was originally published on September 5, 2016.
 The text, recipe, and photos have been updated.

 How many calories are in a black bean burger with avocado?